 Yes.
 Many companies will view the standards change as an opportunity to review and update leasing practices from stem to stern.

 In some cases, the new standards will impact the buy vs. lease decision.
 Lease negotiators may want to move away from gross leases.
 Instead, they'll call out service rent and other charges that don’t need to be capitalized.

-The practice of lease administration will come under higher scrutiny by auditors and financial managers than ever before.
+The practice of lease accounting will come under higher scrutiny by auditors and financial managers than ever before.
 These governing bodies will most likely implement new levels of review and audit trails.

 The short answer is right now.

 According to the Journal of Accountancy, “Almost one-fourth (23%) of companies surveyed... said they hadn't started their lease accounting adoption efforts yet...
 31.4% of more than 2,150 executives said their organizations were unprepared to comply with the new standard.”